nicholas-hoy-champain/Inter-Graphics-Final/README.md

 # Soap Bubble Simulation
 Graphics Final Project by Brandon Boras &amp; Nicholas Perell.
-This started off as just a visual simulation for thin film interferance, and it ended up slightly ballooning into a myriad of other features and graphical settings.
+This started off as just a visual simulation for thin film interference, and it ended up slightly ballooning into a myriad of other features and graphical settings.
 As it is implemented in Unity, most of the shader's options are actually available through the material that the shader is applied to.

-`Usese Unity 2020.2.1f1`
+`Uses Unity 2020.2.1f1`

 ## Features
- ### Thin Film Interference
+ ### Thin-Film Interference
  #### Light Spectrum Sampler
- A sampler of a rainbow texture is mapped to the bubble's uv and altered based on the viewing angle to recreate how white light is refracted into different colors through the film.
-This can be replaced with a spectrum of a specific set of colours if a different palette is needed.
+ A sampler of a rainbow texture is mapped to the bubble's UV and altered based on the viewing angle to recreate how white light is refracted into different colors through the film.
+This can be replaced with a spectrum of a specific set of colors if a different palette is needed.
  #### Fresnel Value
  The oil becomes more transparent the closer the viewing angle is to the normal of the bubble's surface at that point.
 This causes it to be visible as a ring around the bubble instead of simply mapped directly over the UV.